 Written, and photographs, by Paolo Torchio

 Every year, from around July through to October, around two million animals migrate from Tanzania to Kenya.
-During this long journey they are forced to cross several rivers, some of them infested by crocodiles, which carries a huge risk of loss of life in the water.
+During this long journey, they are forced to cross several rivers, some of them infested by crocodiles, which carries a huge risk of loss of life in the water.

 The crossing of rivers can be quite tragic as the animals can also die from suffocation by their own herd during the frantic and chaotic effort to climb the steep banks of the rivers.

-In addition, crocodiles are not the only dangerous animal that lurk in the river, waiting to prey on these migrating animals.
+In addition, crocodiles are not the only dangerous animal that lurks in the river, waiting to prey on these migrating animals.
 A gigantic and irascible hippo can create the same devastation as that of a crocodile, and despite the fact that they are known to have an aggressive nature and display unexpected behaviour, a cold-blooded kill by a hippo is rarely caught on camera.

 Last year in late July, from the banks of Mara River, I was taking pictures of one of the first seasonal crossings.
-The confusion was immense as hundreds of wildebeest were dying in the stampede and at the end of the mayhem the carnage was tremendous.
+The confusion was immense as hundreds of wildebeest were dying in the stampede and at the end of the mayhem, the carnage was tremendous.

-Unfortunately it was just not his day as one angry male hippo immediately confronted the wildebeest, chased him in the water, and then killed him instantly with his enormous jaws!
+Unfortunately, it was just not his day as one angry male hippo immediately confronted the wildebeest, chased him in the water, and then killed him instantly with his enormous jaws!

 It was so sad to see that wildebeest escape death against all the odds, only then to be brutally killed without a practical reason – not for food by an hungry predator, but at the wrath of an angry bull hippo.